 When I think of the apocalypse (which I do, because I’ve been watching too many episodes of Supernatural), I imagine it raining some sort of delicious food which I can’t help but eat until it kills me somehow.
 It wouldn’t be a bad way to go.
 Call me a positive person.

-How I knew that the end was not nigh last Friday night: it was raining food, alright – jaffles, to be exact – but we sometimes had to chase it around to block in order to get at it, except for when it was flying into trees or attacking my partner by unceremoniously hitting him in the face.
+How I knew that the end was not nigh last Friday night: it was raining food, alright – jaffles, to be exact – but we sometimes had to chase it around the block in order to get at it, except for when it was flying into trees or attacking my partner by unceremoniously hitting him in the face.
 It was all wrong, and way too funny to be Armageddon.
 On the other hand, the untimely gale force winds did seem to blow all the way from hell, creating beautiful, jaffle-chasing chaos.

 Jaffles, for you poor ignorant readers, are a type of toasted sandwich, their main feature being that the edges of the bread are sealed while toasting to create a piping hot cavity full of cheesy (or whatever) gooey goodness.
 Almost like a pie, but in bread instead of pastry and obviously far superior.
 Old fashioned jaffle irons are still considered a bushcraft, err, tool.
 You put your bread and ingredients inside the cast iron enclosure, which would then be cooked over a campfire.
 Its medieval predecessor, so I’m told, was the waffle iron.
 I won’t rant on about that, but feel free to consult Wikipedia.